koenigscode/asl-project/README.md

 ## Folder structure
 - `model_training`: Jupyter Notebook for training the model, landmark detection script
 - `models`: Trained models, `.env` file for model metadata, landmark detection model
-- `processing`: Scripts for downloading videos from the original dataset, cropping them, changing the fps, cutting them and merging dataset folders.
+- `preprocessing`: Scripts for downloading videos from the original dataset, cropping them, changing the fps, cutting them and merging dataset folders.
 You should have downloaded the datasets folder into this folder.
 - `server`: Django server for the app
     - `server/app`: Main app folder